markusahlstrand/cloudworker-proxy/README.md

 It stores a session for each user in KV-storage and adds the access token as bearer to the context.
 The oauth2 handler does not validate the tokens, the validation is handled by the jwt-handler which typically is added after the oauth2-handler.

 The redirect back from the oauth2 flow sets a session cookie and stores the access and refresh tokens in KV-storage.
 By setting the oauth2CallbackType to query the session token will be added to the querystring instead.

+The handler by default automaticly redirect the client when it requests any matching resources.
+If login is optional the allowPublicAccess property can be set to true in which case the login needs to be explicitly triggered using the `oauth2LoginPath` which defaults to `/login`.
+The login endpoint takes a `redirectTo` query string parameter to determine where the user if redirected after the login flow.

 The handler supports the following options: